-FURTHER RESOLVED, That Tuesday, October 24, 2017 at :00 p.m. or as soon as possible thereafter, in the Board of Supervisors Chamber, 1 Dr. Carlton B. Goodlett Place, City Hall, San Francisco, California, be, and the same are hereby appointed and fixed as the time and place when and where this Board of Supervisors, as legislative body for the IRFD, will conduct a public hearing on the proposed establishment of the IRFD; and, be it
+FURTHER RESOLVED, That Tuesday, January 9, 2018 at 3:00 p.m. or as soon as possible thereafter, in the Board of Supervisors Chamber, 1 Dr. Carlton B. Goodlett Place, City Hall, San Francisco, California, be, and the same are hereby appointed and fixed as the time and place when and where this Board of Supervisors, as legislative body for the IRFD, will conduct a public hearing on the proposed establishment of the IRFD and the proposed future annexation of territory to the IRFD; and, be it

-FURTHER RESOLVED, That the Clerk of the Board of Supervisors is hereby directed to mail a copy of this Resolution to each owner of land (as defined in the IRFD Law) within the IRFD (but not to any affected taxing entities because there are none as of the date of this

-Resolution), and in addition, in accordance with IRFD Law Section 53369.17, the Clerk of the Board of Supervisors is hereby directed to cause notice of the public hearing to be published not less than once a week for four successive weeks in a newspaper of general circulation published in the City, and the notice shall state that the IRFD will be used to finance affordable housing within in the City, briefly describe such affordable housing and the other Facilities, briefly describe the proposed financial arrangements, including the proposed commitment of incremental tax revenue, describe the boundaries of the proposed IRFD, and state the day, hour, and place when and where any persons having any objections to the proposed Infrastructure Financing Plan, or the regularity of any of the prior proceedings, may appear before this Board of Supervisors and object to the adoption of the proposed Infrastructure Financing Plan for the IRFD by the Board of Supervisors; and, be it
+FURTHER RESOLVED, That the Clerk of the Board of Supervisors is hereby directed to mail a copy of this Resolution to each owner of land (as defined in the IRFD Law) within the IRFD (but not to any affected taxing entities because there are none as of the date of this Resolution), and in addition, in accordance with IRFD Law Section 53369.17, the Clerk of the Board of Supervisors is hereby directed to cause notice of the public hearing to be published not less than once a week for four successive weeks in a newspaper of general circulation published in the City, and the notice shall state that the IRFD will be used to finance affordable housing within in the City, briefly describe such affordable housing and the other Facilities, briefly describe the proposed financial arrangements, including the proposed commitment of incremental tax revenue, describe the boundaries of the proposed IRFD, and state the day, hour, and place when and where any persons having any objections to the proposed Infrastructure Financing Plan, or the regularity of any of the proposed Infrastructure Financing Plan for the IRFD by the Board of Supervisors; and, be it